MichuP/Cleaning-data-final/CodeBook.md

 ## Transformations done by run_analysis.R file

+**All the variables come from the following project: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones**

+If you want information on specific variables and project general info - refer features_info.txt and README.txt files

 Here is a step by step guide to the transformations that were performed to get the two final data frames:

 1. A character vector is defined with descriptive activity labels.
 The order of items in the vector is aligned with the activity number (1 - "WALKING", 2 - "WALKING_UPSTAIRS" etc.)